Haarsh1306/fyle-internship-challenge-23/README.md

 ## Unit Testing and Code Coverage

 Unit testing is an integral part of this project to ensure code quality and functionality.
-I have done unit testing only for main-page component.
+I have tried to write unit testing only for main-page component and services.
 Don't have much knowlege of testing yet.
 Will try to add more test cases in future.
 To run unit tests and measure code coverage:

 - Make sure you have the Angular CLI installed.